< Back

 **St Barbara Altarpiece.
 Wood.

 St Barbara was the patron saint of the Venetian gunners (Bombardieri), who had their chapel in the church.
 The centre panel (214 x 85) shows the saint as a robust Venetian beauty, crowned and with the palm of martyrdom in her hand, standing on a pedestal with two cannon.
+She wears a voluminous robe of copper-brown, and a sweeping crimson mantle is draped over her shoulder and arm.
 A tower, her emblem, looms in the background.
-At the sides are smaller panels of Saints Sebastian and Anthony Abbot (each 138 x 48/45) and half-lengths of John the Baptist and Vincent Ferrer (each 62 x 58).
-Above, in a lunette, is a Pietà (63 x 89).
-The altarpiece, while undocumented, is mentioned as Palma’s by both Vasari and Francesco Sansovino, and is perhaps his most famous work.
-It may date from around 1522-24.
+At the sides are smaller panels of St Sebastian and St Anthony Abbot (each 138 x 48/45) and, above these, half-lengths of St John the Baptist and St Vincent Ferrer (each 62 x 58).
+St Sebastian, an athletic curly-haired youth in a loincloth, is bound to a tree and pierced with arrows.
+The elderly, bushy-bearded St Anthony Abbot wears the black habit of the Order of Hospitallers of St Anthony under a brown cloak.
+He holds a flame in his hand, a little bell for attracting alms is tied to the handle of his Tau-shaped staff, and his emblem of a pig is visible behind his legs.
+The Baptist, in a camel skin, has his scroll and reed cross, and the Dominican St Vincent Ferrer holds a flame and book.
+In the pediment is a poignant Pietà (63 x 89), with the Virgin supporting the dead Christ across her knees.

 Venice.
 Galleria Querini-Stampalia.

-Portraits of Francesco Querini and Paola Priuli.
+Portraits of a Young Man and Woman (Francesco Querini and Paola Priuli).
 Wood, each 85 x 70.

 Vicenza.
 Santo Stefano.